 Why Ladakh?
 Fiona: Christopher visited Tibet years ago and loved it.
 The landscape and climate of Ladakh are similar and because it’s heavily influenced by Tibetan Buddhism it’s often called ‘Little Tibet’.
 It’s easier to access than Tibet though and visitors are welcome in the summer months.

-7 Things to do on a Family Trip to Ladakh
+7 Things to do in Ladakh on a Family Trip

 Stopover in Delhi

 Fiona: We flew overnight and landed in Delhi in monsoon weather and rush hour traffic.
 A minibus was waiting to take us to the lovely colonial-style Imperial hotel.
 But as we drove through crowded streets with street vendors in the middle of the road and cows wandering across lanes of traffic we felt stunned and tired.

 We had lunch and collapsed onto our beds but soon decided we should make the most of our afternoon in Delhi.
 We walked out of the hotel with borrowed umbrellas and hired a tuk-tuk to escape the driving rain and get through the crowds of an anti-government protest in the central district.
 The driver took us to a covered shopping area where we stepped into the first shop, a carpet shop, out of the rain.

 We didn’t want a carpet but we were grateful for the tea and biscuits we were offered.
 We saw lots of beautiful carpets and, inevitably, we bought one as well as lovely pashminas.
 The tuk-tuk driver, who had clearly spotted we were new to Delhi, had waited outside for us.
 He then thought it would be a good idea to let Will take over the controls for a short while (chaos ensued!)
 The traffic was absolutely crazy with numerous lanes and drivers drifting in and out, beeping all the time and we were pleased to get back to the sanctuary of our hotel.